liezsm/learn-typescript-fcc/README.md

 Today, I learned about how to handle objects and how to use the type aliases for type checking objects.
 Also we can add the keyword "readonly" for some properties in objects that we don't want to be modified and using "?" in some properties to make it optional, meaning it is not required to have input for this property.

+### Day 5: Union

+Today, I learned about using union (|) which we used when we declare a variable whom we choose to have more than one type.

 I also learned how to declare an array just by simple adding brackets([]) next to the type (string, number, boolean).

 ## Code Samples